 Thanks to Bram Stoker and his books, we still have vampires today!

-You have read this article GOOGLE with the title Bram Stoker books today’s Dracula Google Doodle.
+with the title Bram Stoker books today’s Dracula Google Doodle.
 You can bookmark this page URL http://eboneeezer.blogspot.com/2012/11/bram-stoker-books-todays-dracula-google.html.
 Thanks!